sottey/redovc/redovc_docs/docs/commands/list.md

 ##### Indicator flags

-If you pass --status=true as a flag, you'll see an extra column when listing todos.
+If you pass --showinfo or --showinfo=true as a flag, you'll see an extra column when listing todos.

 ###### P = Todo is prioritized
 ###### N = Todo has notes attached